Scrivener Didn't Fail You. The Planning Mindset Did.

 Scrivener is great software — for a different kind of writer.
 Here's why discovery writers struggle with it, and what a tool built for pantsers actually looks like.

 Let's start with the defense: Scrivener is genuinely excellent software.
 It does what it does with a depth and flexibility that nothing else in its category has matched in twenty years.
 If you're a writer who plans extensively before drafting — who wants to see your whole manuscript as a structured system, move scenes around on a corkboard, keep research alongside chapters, and compile with full formatting control — Scrivener is probably the right tool.
-This isn't a Scrivener hit piece.

-What Scrivener was built to support
+What Was Scrivener Built to Support?

 Scrivener's architecture is built around a very specific idea about how writing happens: you have materials, and you have a manuscript, and the work of writing is largely the work of organizing those materials into a structure that eventually becomes the manuscript.